 Certain life events – be it a retirement, a milestone birthday or a family reunion – necessitate going big.

 Enter Four Seasons Resort Mauritius at Anahita.
-Its three-bedroom Presidential Suite, located at the very tip of the Resort’s private island, can transform to a five-bedroom sanctuary, sleeping up to 14 guests.
-With sweeping panoramic views of the surrounding Indian Ocean lagoon and beach, this top-notch retreat includes a covered patio, a heated swimming pool, a whirlpool and a daybed pavilion.
-Each guest has access to his or her own private butler, and everything from in-villa dinners, poolside barbecues and pop-up movie screenings or spa parties can be arranged in the suite itself.
+Its three-bedroom Presidential Suite, located at the very tip of the Resort’s private island, is tropical sanctuary.
+Sleeping six comfortably, the suite offers sweeping panoramic views of the surrounding Indian Ocean lagoon and beach, a covered patio, two private infinity pools and three outdoor showers.
+You’re just steps from Bambou Beach, and everything from in-villa dinners, poolside barbecues and pop-up movie screenings or spa parties can be arranged in the suite itself.

 Four Seasons Resort Mauritius at Anahita